kasecato/vscode-docomment/README.md

 `C# for Visual Studio Code (powered by OmniSharp)` now officially supports the documentation comment from [v1.23.8](https://github.com/OmniSharp/omnisharp-vscode/releases/tag/v1.23.8) (December 18th, 2020).
 You can use the official one by turning on `Editor: Format On Type`.

-This extension will be deprecated in the future.
-Thanks to the users who have supported me so far.
+~~This extension will be deprecated in the future.
+Thanks to the users who have supported me so far.~~ 2023/3/11 No features will be added, but only maintenance of the library will continue at the user's request.

 ## Usage